 In high pressure die casting, a shot cylinder rapidly pushes the liquid metal into a die.
 Oriented horizontally, the metal is poured into it through a fill hole on the top and a piston pushes the metal down the cylinder.
 The goal of a properly designed shot sleeve profile is to push the metal into the die as fast as possible to avoid premature solidification causing incomplete or defective filling.
 However, if the piston moves too fast, the liquid metal will fold over, trapping air that may appear as internal defects in the final cast part.

 FLOW-3D CAST can be used to study different shot profiles in a few minutes of computational time.
-Shown here is the simulation of two shot profiles – a constant velocity two stage process and another computed within FLOW-3D CAST as gradual acceleration data that show significantly different outcomes.
-Simulation courtesy of Simulated Engineering, Inc.
+This simulation of two shot profiles shows a constant velocity two stage process and another computed within FLOW-3D CAST as gradual acceleration data that show significantly different outcomes.
+Courtesy of Simulated Engineering, Inc.

 FLOW-3D CAST helps engineers investigate the formation of internal porosity that can affect the quality of the final part.
 Also, FLOW-3D CAST enables the investigation of segregation in binary alloys.
 Finally, a detailed temperature history helps determine whether chills or cooling lines need to be added or modified, and whether the initial metal temperature should be changed.
 FLOW-3D CAST enables engineers to investigate the formation of internal porosities, thermally induced stresses, and segregation in binary alloys.